Model of rupture letter of the trial period: Guide and examples

 The rights and obligations of the employer and the employee

-The trial period can be renewed if this is provided for by the employment contract or the letter of engagement.
-For a CDI, a single renewal is possible, authorized by the collective agreement.
-Thus, in total, the period should not exceed 4 months for workers and employees, 6 months for supervisors and technicians and 8 months for managers.
+The probationary period may be renewed if stipulated in the employment contract or letter of engagement.
+For a permanent contract, only one renewal is permitted, as authorized by the collective agreement.
+Therefore, the total period must not exceed 4 months for manual workers and employees, 6 months for supervisors and technicians, and 8 months for managers.

-The employer and the employee are free to put an end to the contract during the trial period without formality or compensation, unless otherwise provided by the collective agreement in force.
-However, for permanent contracts and fixed -term contracts which provide periods greater than one week, a notice period applies.
-This measure was made compulsory by the law of June 25, 2008 on the modernization of the labor market.
+The employer and the employee are free to terminate the contract during the probationary period without formalities or compensation, unless otherwise stipulated in the applicable collective bargaining agreement.
+However, for permanent contracts (CDI) and fixed-term contracts (CDD) with periods exceeding one week, a notice period applies.
+This measure was made mandatory by the law of June 25, 2008, on the modernization of the labor market.

-If one of the parties decides to break up the trial period, it must inform the other party within the scheduled time.
-They depend on the duration of the employee's presence in the company and generally vary from 24 hours to 1 month.
-The notice period generally begins when the other party has received the rupture letter and is only valid during the trial period, which cannot be extended.
+If either party decides to terminate the probationary period, they must inform the other party within the prescribed timeframes.
+These timeframes depend on the employee's length of service with the company and generally range from 24 hours to one month.
+The notice period typically begins when the other party receives the termination letter and is valid only for the duration of the probationary period, which cannot be extended.

-In the event of non -compliance with the conditions of rupture of the trial period, an employer may be required to pay compensating indemnity to the employee, except serious misconduct.
-The calculation of break-up allowances is provided for in article L1221-25 of the Labor Code.
+If the conditions for terminating a probationary period are not met, an employer may be required to pay the employee compensation, except in cases of serious misconduct.
+The calculation of termination compensation is set out in Article L1221-25 of the French Labor Code.

-If the employee wishes to leave his post before the end of the trial period, he must respect a period of 48 hours.
-The latter is reduced to 24 hours if the employee has spent less than eight days in the company he is about to leave.
-All the provisions concerning the trial period are recorded in the Labor Code, in articles L1221-19 to L1221-26.
+If an employee wishes to leave their position before the end of the probationary period, they must give 48 hours' notice.
+This is reduced to 24 hours if the employee has worked less than eight days at the company they are about to leave.
+All provisions concerning the probationary period are set out in the French Labor Code, in articles L1221-19 to L1221-26.

-There are limits to the freedom to break the trial period.
-Thus, it cannot be based on a discriminatory reason.
-The disciplinary procedure must be respected in the event of a break for disciplinary reasons.
-Finally, the specific case of the termination of the contract of a protected employee is subject to the authorization of the labor inspector.
+There are limits to the freedom to terminate a probationary period.
+For example, it cannot be based on discriminatory grounds.
+Disciplinary procedures must be followed in the event of termination for disciplinary reasons.
+Finally, the specific case of terminating the contract of a protected employee is subject to the authorization of the labor inspector.

-Key elements of a trial period breaking letter
+Key elements of a trial period termination letter

-The official notification of the breakdown of the trial period requires the sending of a letter.
-The content of the rupture letter must include the following information:
+The official notification of the termination of the probationary period requires sending a letter.
+The content of the termination letter must include the following information:

 - Identity of the employer and the employee

-- Title of the position concerned, and start and end dates of the trial period
+- Job title, and start and end dates of the probationary period

-- Reminder of the methods of compliance with the notice period
+- Reminder of the procedures for respecting notice periods

-- Official documents to be given to the employee: France work certificate, work certificate, last salary slip, etc.
+- Official documents to be given to the employee: France Travail certificate, work certificate, last payslip, etc.

 Structure and format of the letter

-The letter of breakdown of trial period must be written clearly, precise and respectful.
-It must include the object of the rupture, the effective date, as well as compliance with the notice period.
-The employer must send this letter by registered mail with acknowledgment of receipt or to hand it for discharge to ensure that it has been received by the employee.
+The letter terminating a probationary period must be written clearly, precisely, and respectfully.
+It must include the reason for the termination, the effective date, and confirmation that the notice period has been respected.
+The employer must send this letter by registered mail with return receipt requested or deliver it in person against a signed receipt to ensure that it has been received by the employee.

 Among the most common formulations, we find this one:

-"We regret to inform you that we end your trial period.
-Consequently, you will stop being part of our workforce on the date of the" XXX "in the evening, this date taking into account the notice period in accordance with the legislation in force."
+"We regret to inform you that we are terminating your probationary period.
+Consequently, you will cease to be part of our workforce on the evening of "XXX", this date taking into account the notice period in accordance with current legislation."

-Here is an example of a letter of trial period at the initiative of the company.
-This model is designed to be legal compliance with employer obligations.
+Here is an example of a letter terminating a probationary period initiated by the company.
+This template is designed to comply with legal employer obligations.

-We regret informing you that we end your trial period.
+We regret to inform you that we are ending your trial period.

-Consequently, you will stop being part of our workforce on the date of the "XXX" in the evening, this date taking into account the notice period in accordance with the legislation in force.
+As a result, you will cease to be part of our workforce on the evening of "XXX", this date taking into account the notice period in accordance with the legislation in force.

-For information, the notice period is as follows, subject to conventional or contractual provisions more favorable to the employee:
+For your information, the notice period is as follows, subject to any collective bargaining agreements or contracts that are more favorable to the employee:

-- 24 hours (if the employee has been present for less than 8 days in the company)
+- 24 hours (If the employee has been with the company for less than 8 days)

-- 48 hours (if the employee has been present for more than 8 days in the company)
+- 48 hours (If the employee has been present in the company for more than 8 days)

-- 2 weeks (if the employee has been present for a month in the company)
+- 2 weeks (If the employee has been with the company for one month)

-- 1 month (if the employee has been present for three months in the company)
+- 1 month (If the employee has been with the company for three months)

 - Your work certificate;

-In some cases, an employee may also wish to break his trial period.
-Models of letters are available to allow the employee to notify his decision in a professional manner, respecting the legal formalities.
+In some cases, an employee may also wish to terminate their probationary period.
+Letter templates are available to allow the employee to notify their decision professionally, while respecting legal formalities.

-I inform you that I would like to end my trial period.
+I am writing to inform you that I wish to end my trial period.

-In accordance with article L. 1221-26 of the Labor Code, I will leave my functions at the end of the notice period of "[24 hours because I have been present in the company for less than 8 days] or [48 hours because I have been present in the company for more than 8 days"].
+In accordance with Article L. 1221-26 of the Labour Code, I will leave my position at the end of the notice period of "[24 hours because I have been present in the company for less than 8 days] or [48 hours because I have been present in the company for more than 8 days]."

-I ask you to kindly prepare the end of contract documents necessary for my release:
+I kindly request that you prepare the necessary end-of-contract documents for my departure:

 Steps to follow

-The employer assesses the employee's performance during the trial period.
-If he deems the latter insufficient, he can decide to end the period and then initiates a rupture procedure.
-He must then inform, via a letter, the employee in compliance with the notice period fixed by law.
-Then he will give the employee on the last day the official documents (France work certificate, work certificate, etc.).
+The employer evaluates the employee's performance during the probationary period.
+If the employer deems the performance insufficient, they may decide to terminate the period and initiate a termination procedure.
+They must then inform the employee by letter, respecting the notice period stipulated by law.
+On the final day, they will provide the employee with the official documents (France Travail certificate, work certificate, etc.).

 Compliance with legislation and sanctions

-Breaking up a trial period is not a dismissal therefore the regulations concerning the rupture of a CDI does not apply.
-A rule is to be followed in this case.
-The validity of the letter of rupture of a trial period requires compliance with the notice period.
-Failure to comply with this notice gives the employee's right to receive compensation.
+Terminating a probationary period is not considered dismissal, therefore the regulations concerning the termination of a permanent employment contract do not apply.
+However, one rule must be followed in this case: the validity of a letter terminating a probationary period requires adherence to the notice period.
+Failure to respect this notice period entitles the employee to compensation.

-According to article L1221-25 of the Labor Code, this compensation is equal to the amount of wages and advantages that the employee would have perceived if he had accomplished his work until the exposure period, compensatory compensation for paid leave.
+According to Article L1221-25 of the Labour Code, this compensation is equal to the amount of wages and benefits that the employee would have received if he had performed his work until the expiry of the notice period, including compensation for paid leave.

-Tools and resources to write your rupture letter
+Tools and resources for writing your breakup letter

-Tools such as Captain.legal or Legisocial make it possible to generate rupture letters adapted to the needs of employers and employees.
-These generators simplify the preparation of a compliant letter, respecting all legal formalities.
+Tools such as Captain.legal or LegiSocial allow you to generate termination letters tailored to the needs of employers and employees.
+These generators simplify the preparation of a compliant letter that meets all legal requirements.

 Writing software

-Writing software like Microsoft Word or Google Docs are ideal tools to write formal letters.
-They easily add elements such as dates, electronic signatures and other crucial information to guarantee the validity of the rupture letter.
+Word processing software like Microsoft Word or Google Docs are ideal tools for writing formal letters.
+They allow you to easily add elements such as dates, electronic signatures, and other crucial information to ensure the validity of the termination letter.

 Best practices for a successful breakup